uimix-editor/uimix/README.md

 ### Export to Web Components

-Create future-proof components and use them in any project.
+Create future-proof components and use them with any frameworks (or without frameworks).

 ### First-class support for React and TypeScript

-Macaron can also emit React wrappers for the output Web components.
-It also generates TypeScript definitions.
+Emit React wrappers and TypeScript definitions for the output Web components.

 ## Roadmap